CricketBr/Crickets-Shorthand-Site/orthic_extended_clarey_folder/orthic_extended_clarey.md

 ---
 layout: page
 title: "Orthographic Cursive Shorthand, Revised, Extended and Improved"
-subtitle: "The Cambridge System"
+subtitle: "Orthic, The Cambridge System"
 author: "E Clarey"
 toc: true
 toc_hmax: 6
 ---
 # Orthographic Cursive Shorthand, Orthic, The Cambridge System
 by Hugh L. Callendar, LL.D., F.R.S., &c.
-Revised, Extended and Improved by E. Clarey ("The Age" staff).
+# Revised, Extended and Improved
+by E. Clarey ("The Age" staff).
 1911

 Rendered into Markdown by CricketB (Sandra Schoen) based on the version made available by the National Archives of Australia.